abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 cut through the delusions we create around notions of time.
 The entire universe we attach to—what we like, dislike, dread, hate, fear, love—is a creation of our minds.
 We’ve created it in the present moment.
-Then we create this illusion of time and a whole universe of *saṃsāra*, which we feel trapped in.
+Then we create this illusion of time and a whole universe of *saṃsāra,* which we feel trapped in.
 But the whole creation of time is something we do now, in the present moment.